 Gas Stations in Japan - How to fill up

 If you own a car or for whatever other reason need to drive in Japan, then you have no doubt become acquainted with the Japanese gas station.
 Originally, Japanese gas stations were full-service only, with a few attendants waiting around for customers and then providing their service energetically with a smile.
-Times have changed and self-service stations are also appearing since their introduction to Japan in 1998.
+Self-service gas stations are becoming more and more common these days.

 Full-service gas stations